iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 To solve this, it's often possible to increase the open file descriptors limit, with `ulimit` on UNIX-like system (for example `ulimit -n 1024`), or [increasing Handles limit](https://blogs.technet.microsoft.com/markrussinovich/2009/09/29/pushing-the-limits-of-windows-handles/) on Windows.
-Otherwise, you can try using a lower `JOBS` value.
+Otherwise, try using a lower `JOBS` value.

 ## Unable to find credentials {#no-credentials}